pfabrici/airhop/README.md

 ```
 kubectl create secret generic airflow-ssh-git-secret --from-file=gitSshKey=airflow_dags_rsa -n airflow
 ```
-The Publickey must then be stored as deploykey in the git repository where the DAG/Hop sources are stored.
+The publickey must then be stored as the counterpart deploykey in the git repository where the DAG/Hop sources are stored.

 #### Fernet Secret
 Airflow uses a fernet key to crypt variables in its own variable store.
 We have to create an installation specific key.
 The fernet key can be generated with a simple python script.
-Create a python virtual environment to install the cryptography module locally before you run the generation script :
+Create a python virtual environment to install the cryptography module locally before you run this generation script :
 ```
 python3 -m venv venv
 . venv/bin/activate